Down-the-Line Dink

 Related terms

-- Cross-Court DinkA cross-court dink is a soft shot hit diagonally over the lowest, widest part of the net, giving the dinker the largest margin for error and the best angle to pull an opponent off the court.
+- Cross-Court DinkA cross-court dink is a soft shot played diagonally over the lowest part of the net.
+This gives the hitter the largest margin for error and the best angle for pulling an opponent sideways.

-- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net, which determines how much lateral court an opponent must cover to reach the next shot.
+- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net.
+This determines how much lateral court an opponent must cover to reach the next shot.

 - Dink Rally PatienceDink rally patience is the discipline to keep the ball low and controlled through an extended dink exchange rather than forcing an early attack, waiting for a genuine opportunity instead of manufacturing one.